Riversleigh Fossil Dreaming Tour

 ‘This is good.’

-Kuwinba nurri narriyangi, kala-mungkuji.
+Kunyba nurri narriyangi, kala-mungkuji.

-‘We, the land owners, are happy about you (coming).’
+‘We, the land owners, are happy about you coming.’

-Madamba ngambalangka nawunu jambana, nurriyangini.
+Madamba ngambalangka nawunu jambana, nurriyanginkanyini.

 ‘We have met here on this land of ours.’